The-AI-Alliance/open-trusted-data-initiative/docs/dataset-requirements/dataset-requirements.markdown

 ## License

 A core goal for all OTDI datasets is that they support permissive usage.
-Therefore, we require the [CDLA Permissive 2.0](https://cdla.dev/permissive-2-0/) ([SPDX link](https://spdx.org/licenses/CDLA-Permissive-2.0.html)).
+Therefore, we require that _all contributed datasets_ support the [CDLA Permissive 2.0](https://cdla.dev/permissive-2-0/) license ([SPDX link](https://spdx.org/licenses/CDLA-Permissive-2.0.html)).

 ## Dataset Card

-All useful datasets include _metadata_ about their provinence, target uses, etc. To provide a uniform, standardized way of expressing this metadata, we ask you to submit a completed _Dataset Card_ when you [contribute the dataset]({{site.baseurl}}/contributing).
+All useful datasets include _metadata_ about their provenance, target uses, etc. To provide a uniform, standardized way of expressing this metadata, we ask you to submit a completed _Dataset Card_ when you [contribute the dataset]({{site.baseurl}}/contributing).

-Please copy the template text shown [here]({{site.baseurl}}/dataset-requirements/dataset-card-template) and replace all the sections marked with `{...}` with appropriate values and add additional text as you see fit.
+Please create a copy of the [dataset card template text]({{site.baseurl}}/dataset-requirements/dataset-card-template) and replace all the content marked with `{...}` with appropriate values.
+Add additional text as you see fit (Note the suggestions in HTML-style comments `<!-- ... -->`).
 When you submit this card with your dataset, we'll provide feedback.
 If you are uncertain about what a particular section requires, add questions in that section!

+> **WARNING:** At this time, we can only accept text files with one of the following extensions: `*.txt`, `*.md`, or `*.markdown`.

+**MORE TODO**